BritWallace/Hair-Salon/README.md

 ## Known Bugs

-- _Table is not showing in Readme_
+- _Table is not showing in Readme and image on splash page shows twice._

 ## Contact Me